 Aqua

-Open daily for breakfast on Welsh Back, Aqua has all the classic for you to choose from, including a meaty or vegan cooked breakfast, Eggs Benedict, buttermilk pancakes, shakshuka or scrambled eggs with smoked salmon.
+Open daily for breakfast on Welsh Back, Aqua has all the classics for you to choose from, including a meaty or vegan cooked breakfast, Eggs Benedict, buttermilk pancakes, shakshuka or scrambled eggs with smoked salmon.

 Image: Aqua